 6. What steps do you take to make your blog accessible to yourself as well as other people?

 I’ve kept the design of the blog pretty simple, partly out of necessity because I’m not a web design expert anyway, but also because it just makes things easier.
 Having a plain background means I can invert the colours easily on screen and still read it, so hopefully it allows others to read it easily and customise their own colours accordingly if need be.
-I’ve also created pages that organise some of my posts into categories e.g. disability and out and about, which is a handy reference for me to find previous posts as well as for other people.
+I’ve also created pages that organise some of my posts into categories e.g. sight loss and other topics, which is a handy reference for me to find previous posts as well as for other people.

 And on Youtube I caption all of my videos that contain speech.
 It means video preparation takes a bit longer, but it opens it up to a much wider audience, and I’ve got quicker at doing it as time’s gone on.